gmarinho/udacity-dend-capstone/README.md

 ## Configuration

 * Make sure to add the following Airflow connections:
-    * AWS credentials
+    * `aws_credentials` - Configure this Amazon Web Services connector with your access key and secret.
-    * Connection to Postgres database
+    * `redshift` - Connection to the redshift cluster using the Postgres connector.